-The school is conveniently located on Woods Drive just south of Old Orchard Road and west of I-94.
-The attractive facility of approximately 20,000 square feet includes computer technology, personal computer, and medical assisting laboratories; lecture rooms; resource center; student lounge; and administrative areas.
-Ample parking is available adjacent to the school building.
+The modern air-conditioned facility is designed for training students for the working world.
+The attractive facility has over 25,000 square feet and includes computer, electronic, and medical assisting laboratories, massage therapy laboratories, lecture rooms, resource center, and administrative areas.
 This institution, the facilities it occupies and the equipment it uses comply with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.